 A little known fact about pre-departure beverages is that FAs are not paid to serve them.
 They are not on the clock until the door closes.

 We began taxing at 11:20.
-There were some interesting sites on the way to the runway.
+There were some interesting sights on the way to the runway.

-Flight 731 departed LHR at 11:37am on runway 27R.
+Flight 731 departed LHR at 11:37 on runway 27R (Two Seven Right).
 The runway designation means that it is roughly aligned on a magnetic heading of 270 degrees and that there is at least one other runway at LHR to the left on the same heading.

 During the climb to the cruise altitude the FAs distributed hot towels.

 Before the entree was served the video system malfunctioned.
-The FA said rebooting would take 15 minutes.
+They said rebooting would take 15 minutes.
 The system did not come back on for another 30 minutes.

-Working with the IFE must have distracted the crew, because the entree was not served until 12:59pm.
+Working with the IFE must have distracted the crew because the entree was not served until 12:59.

 The beef and carrots were wonderful.
 The polenta was tasteless as perhaps it is intended to be.
 For dessert, I had the usual porto, butterscotch ice cream sundae with whipped cream and cheese.